Twisted Fourier(-Stieltjes) spaces and amenability: Amenability and the twisted multiplier space

-We will see in this section that for every continuous $2$-cocycle $\sigma$ on the group $G$, the equality $B(G,\sigma) = M_{cb}(A(G),A(G,\sigma))$, and consequently the equality $B(G,\sigma) = M(A(G),A(G,\sigma))$ characterizes the amenability of the group as in the untwisted case.
+Let us fix $\sigma \in Z^2(G,\tor)$, which is locally continuous at the identity.
+We will see in this section that the equality $B(G,\sigma) = M_{cb}(A(G),A(G,\sigma))$, and consequently the equality $B(G,\sigma) = M(A(G),A(G,\sigma))$ characterizes the amenability of the group as in the untwisted case.
 The following is one ingredient we need here, which is the easy direction of a twisted version of Hulanicki's theorem \cite{Hul64}.

 \begin{prop} If $G$ is amenable, then the canonical quotient map